Kumquat is a citrus for which you can eat the skin together with the cute fruits.

 - Repot in spring or at the end of summer.

-- Follow our lead on how to repot your kumquat
+- How to repot your kumquat

 Planting directly in the ground